John W. Rawlings School of Divinity

 Purpose

-Through initiatives in church planting, revitalization and resources, the Center for Church Advancement exists to train champions for Christ who will champion churches who will champion the Kingdom.
+The purpose of the Center for Church Advancement is to train champions for Christ who will champion churches and advanced the kingdom through church planting, revitalization, and resources.

 Center for Apologetics & Cultural Engagement